djbr1/djbr1.github.io/README.md

 - Equally suitable for beginners and experts.
 - Hardware components are cheap off-the-shelf  Arduino, load sensor and ADC.
 - Can be developed as add-on to existing K3NG keyer kits
-- Configurable "single lever" mode: Tip from right paddle can be unscrewed and only left paddle is used as classic single paddle, as if it would have two sets of contacts for dot and dash.  (not to be confused with "single mode" where iambic mode is inhibited however both paddles are used)
+- Configurable "single lever" mode: Tip from right hand paddle can be unscrewed and only left paddle is used as classic single paddle, as if it would have two sets of contacts for dot and dash.  (not to be confused with "single mode" where iambic mode is inhibited however both paddles are used)
 - Command line interface is available through USB interface using Serial Terminal (Putty, iTerm ...) or  [Web Serial ](https://github.com/ok1cdj/K3NG-keyer-serial-terminal)from laptop,  or [Android Serial Terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal) from handset.

 - All [K3NG keyer capabilities ](https://github.com/k3ng/k3ng_cw_keyer/wiki) available: